jliclaire/MERN_Vivify_Roofing/README.md

 PostgreSQL.

 4. Within your own project what knowledge or skills were required to complete the project, and overcome challenges?

+As above, we required to draw upon both technical and organisational knowledge and skills.
+Firstly, we needed to apply what we had learned about producing a MERN stack application.
+This included knowing how to write code and solve problems in Javascript, but also specific knowledge about APIs, authentication and authorisation, databases, and Web/Browser APIs.

+Organisation-wise, we needed to know how to effectively delegate tasks in order to take advantage of our strengths and weaknesses and complete the work to a high standard in the time alotted.

 5. Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature.